datagrovecr/website/docs/jobs/index.md

 When in school we want your focus to be on learning everything you can, so you will work 8-10 flexible hours per week for the internship.
 When your school is on break, come work with us 40 hours a week and write great software!

+The Datagrove internship is currently limited to students who have been accepted to a Computer Science or related field of study.

 ## Datagrove San Jose, Costa Rica